spencer-scw/spencer-scw/README.md

 ### Hi there 👋

+I'm Spencer Wilson, a data science undergrad and student CSR at BYU.
+I'm working on a variety of things; I have projects involving data science, computer science, and game development.
+I use mainly Python and Java, but I also know R and C++.
+I like to tinker with my computer and hope not to break anything!

 <!--
 **spencer-scw/spencer-scw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.